Jump to:

 Recognized as a flagship product of Hokkaido confection maker Rokkatei, the Marusei Butter Sand sandwich cookie is another prominent Hokkaido sweet.
 What makes this product excellent is its contrast of biscuit and cream filling: the biscuit has a pleasant moist feeling when you bite it, with a mild sweetness, while the sour-sweet cream is made with white chocolate, butter, and raisins.
 Enjoy its unique but matching flavor and texture.

-Rokkatei Marusei Butter Sandwich Cookies 10 Pieces
+Rokkatei Marusei Butter Biscuit Cookies

 Jaga Pokkuru - Potato Snack